Get Help With Your Conflict

 These services are voluntary, confidential, and free.
 When disputes get stuck, a mediator can help.
 Call us (617) 241-0300 or email us, and we will identify and connect you with an experienced MetroMediation mediator suited to your needs.
 MetroMediation is a nonprofit organization.
 Our mediation services are voluntary, confidential, and free.

 While each dispute is unique, the mediation process generally works like this: Your assigned mediator will contact everyone involved to coordinate an agreeable meeting time and accessible place.
 All participants will come together to hear each other’s concerns face-to-face.
 Sometimes, the mediator will meet with each side privately as well.
-The mediator guides these informal conversations, helping each party to sort out their needs and interests.
-With support from the mediator, participants suggest solutions and make any decisions through mutual conversation and agreement.
+The mediator facilitates these conversations, helping each party communicate and sort out their needs and interests.
+With support from the mediator, participants work on brainstorming solutions and make any decisions through mutual conversation and agreement.
 Talking it through and finding agreement often takes just one session.
 Sometimes additional sessions might be useful.

 Contact Us to Request Mediation